Short-Term Collaborative Research Residency, 2020–21

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.

-Faculty organizers must be a UC ladder rank faculty member and will be responsible for coordinating all aspects of short-term residency.
+Faculty organizers must be UC ladder rank faculty members and will be responsible for coordinating all aspects of the short-term residency.
 Applicants are strongly encouraged to contact their respective campus representative on the UCHRI Advisory Committee for guidance in the application process.

 Prospective faculty organizers must apply online via Submittable.
 Required documents include:

 - Project Title and Abstract (200 words max)

 - Project Description (2,000 words max, see details below)